Skip to main content

 • Emergency shelter

-The public benefits that people could enjoy may vary depending on their immigration status.
-The National Immigrant Women's Advocacy Project has a detailed chart of public benefits available.
+The public benefits available vary depending on immigration status.
+The National Immigrant Women’s Advocacy Project has a detailed chart of public benefits available.

 A large number of the foreign-born population in Minnesota are refugees.
-As of 2019, the state has the biggest population of Hmong and Somali people in the United States.
+As of 2014, the state has the highest concentration of Hmong people per capita.
 Minnesota has been a refuge for most Hmong people since the mid-1970s.
 This happened following the communist takeover in Laos.

 Due to these changes in demographics, education became a rising concern.
 So, the Minnesota legislature passed the Minnesota Dream Act.

-Minnesota has a Prosperity Act or "Dream Act," which covers higher education for immigrants living here illegally and DACA recipients.
+Minnesota has a Prosperity Act or “Dream Act,” which covers higher education for immigrants living here illegally and DACA recipients.
 The Minnesota legislature signed it into law on May 23, 2013.
 It granted immigrants without documentation and DACA recipients access to in-state tuition.
-But, they must meet certain requirements to access this tuition rate.
-The requirements include:
+They still must meet certain requirements to access this tuition rate, including:

 • Registered with the U.S. Selective Service

-• Showed proof that they sent an application for lawful immigration status when they could
+• Proof that they applied for lawful immigration status when they could

-Some universities and colleges in Minnesota allow access to in-state tuition regardless of immigration status or home state.
+Some universities and colleges in Minnesota offer in-state tuition regardless of immigration status or home state.

 Voting ID Rules

-In Minnesota, registered voters do not have to show photo ID to vote.
-But, if a voter hasn't voted in the past four years or more, proof of residency might be necessary.
+In Minnesota, registered voters do not have to show a photo ID to vote.
+But if a voter hasn’t voted in the past four or more years, proof of residency might be required.

 Below are the acceptable forms of identification: